holidaycheck/tech-blog/_posts/2017-06-30-on-personal-development.md

  Does the right direction even exists?
 It's purely contextual, though being a good person is always a right direction.
 If you don't know where to go, go for it.

  Some time ago I read an article about the value of the software developer on the market.
 The model was simple.
 Let's say that the value consists of three elements: soft skills, hard skills and social connections.
 If we could rate them from 1 to 10 and then multiply them one by one, the maximum value is 1000.
 Rating first as 2, second as 8 and third as 2 gives us a poor result 32/1000.
 It is however way easier to get better from 2 to 6 than 8 to 9.
 Improvement?
 96/1000.
-After gathering some thoughts after *Mindset* I decided to use the same analogy with my overall skillset.
+After gathering some thoughts from *Mindset* I decided to use the same analogy with my overall skillset.

  Working as a software developer requires me to do a lot of things: